-Knowledge is power, but it can become a burden if your company’s valuable information is scattered across emails, Word docs, and Google Drive.
+Knowledge is power, but it could become a burden if your company’s valuable information is scattered across emails, Word docs, and Google Drive.

-Over the past 6-7 years in the knowledge management and customer service industry, I have noticed how knowledge management software helps centralize company information, making it easily accessible for employees and customers.
+Over the past 6-7 years in the knowledge management and customer service industry, I have seen multiple businesses leverage knowledge management software to centralize company and product information, making it easily accessible for employees and customers.

-In fact, Deloitte has found that companies with effective knowledge sharing programs had a 34% higher productivity rate than those without such programs.
+In fact, Deloitte found that companies with effective knowledge-sharing programs had a 34% higher productivity rate than those without such programs.

-In this blog, I’ll list the 15 best knowledge management tools that have the right mix of features to help you share knowledge better.
+In this blog, I’ll list the 10 best knowledge management tools to share knowledge better and enable self-service.
 Here’s a quick summary of my top three.

 ProProfs Knowledge Base | Easily creating help sites, manuals & private knowledge bases | Forever Free plan with all the premium features for up to 25 articles.
 Paid plan starts at $49/author/month |